Pyromania: fascination with fire

 What are the signs and symptoms of Pyromania?

-There are indications that someone may be engaging in destructive behaviors around fire-starting.
-The most common signs and symptoms of pyromania are listed below.
+The symptoms of pyromania represent indications that someone may be engaging in destructive behaviors around fire-starting.
+The signs and symptoms of pyromania are listed below.

 Other symptoms of pyromania include: